camunda/camunda/docs/src/basics/workflows.md

 # Workflows

-Workflows are a form of flow chart and allow you to orchestrate different loosely coupled components.
-In Zeebe, these components are called _Task Workers_.
-Task workers can be implemented in a variety of ways including inside a regular app, as microservices, \(lambda\) functions, command line tools, etc.
+Workflows are flow-chart-like blueprints that you can use to define the orchestration of loosely coupled *task workers*.

+A task worker is your implementation of the business logic of a step in a workflow.
+It must embed a Zeebe client to connect to the broker but other than that there are no restrictions on its implementation.
+You can choose to write a worker as a microservice, as part of a classical three-tier application, as a \(lambda\) function, via command line tools, etc.

+Running a workflow then requires two steps: Submitting the workflow to Zeebe and connecting the required task workers.

 ## Sequences

-The simplest kind of workflow is just a sequence of steps.
+The simplest kind of workflow is an ordered sequence of steps.
 Each step represents an invocation of a task worker.

 ![workflow-sequence](/basics/workflow-sequence.png)

-You can think of Zeebe as a kind of state machine which starts at a particular step, triggers the worker and then waits for it to complete its work.
+You can think of Zeebe's workflow orchestration as a state machine.
+It starts at a particular step, triggers the worker and then waits for the worker to complete its work.
 Once the work is completed, it continues to the next step.
 If the worker fails to complete the work, it remains at the current step, potentially retrying until it eventually succeeds.

 ## Data Flow

-As Zeebe progresses from one step to the next in a workflow, it optionaly "carries over" payload \(data\).
-This concept is called data flow.
-Data flow makes it possible to share data between different steps in a workflow.
+As Zeebe progresses from one step to the next in a workflow, it can move custom data in the form of a JSON document along.
+This data is called the *workflow payload* and is created whenever a workflow is started.

 ![data-flow](/basics/workflow-data-flow.png)

-Physically data flow is a Json document which gets created when a workflow is initially started.
-It then gets passed to the first step which can read and modify it.
-As the first step completes, the resulting document is carried over and passed to the next step and so forth.
+Each task worker can read the current payload and modify it when completing a task so that data can be shared between different steps in a workflow.
+A workflow model can contain simple, yet powerful payload transformation instructions to keep task workers decoupled from each other.

-## Data Conditions
+## Data-based Conditions

-Some workflows do not always execute the same steps but need to pick and choose different steps based on data and conditions:
+Some workflows do not always execute the same steps but need to choose different steps based on payload and conditions:

 ![data-conditions](/basics/workflow-conditions.png)

-The diamond shape with the "X" in the middle is a special kind of step marking that the workflow decides to take one or the other path.
+The diamond shape with the "X" in the middle is a special step marking that the workflow decides to take one or the other path.

-Conditions use Json path to select properties and values from the current payload document.
+Conditions use [JSON Path](http://goessner.net/articles/JsonPath/) to extract properties and values from the current payload document.

 ## Fork / Join Concurrency